 Dana Manning is a research coordinator for the Human Development Institute, working with programs to manage, clean, standardize, and validate data.
 She has broad experience in many aspects of data design, collection, and analysis, and their application to program improvement.
 Dana’s work with the Kentucky Post School Outcomes Center includes processing the target group and respondent data for the annual Youth One Year Out surveys (“YOYO”), calculating the federally-required statistics, and creating individualized feedback reports for each district and regional cooperative.
 Her front-line work experience and technical background support the goal of data that is not only accurate, but useful.
 She can be contacted at (859) 218-5973 or email: email@example.com.

 Chelsea Bocard joined the KyPSO team in March 2020.
-Chelsea can help with forgotten passwords, how to log in, gaining access to your list of students, and any other general questions regarding KyPSO or YoYo.
+Chelsea can help with forgotten passwords, login issues, gaining access to your list of students, and any other general questions regarding KyPSO or YoYo.
 Chelsea travels to transition fairs throughout the state reminding students that one year after exiting high school their school will be calling – and why it is important to participate in that call.
 Chelsea is also responsible for maintaining the KyPSO website and producing the yearly interviewer training webinars.
-She can be contacted at email@example.com.
+She can be contacted at firstname.lastname@example.org.